keploy/community-blog/cm46px5cf000h09mb1q9m2yws.md

 ## **Keploy: an OSS API Testing**

-[Keploy](https://keploy.io/) is an open-source, no-code API testing platform that automates the creation of test cases directly from your application.
-It allows developers to build APIs testsuite with minimal manual effort :
+[Keploy](https://keploy.io/) is an open-source, no-code [API testing](https://keploy.io/blog/community/fun-facts-about-apis) platform that automates the creation of test cases directly from your application.
+It allows developers to build API test suites with minimal manual effort.

 #### **Key Features:**

-* **Test Automation**: Automatically generate test cases from real user interactions.
+* [**Test Automation**](https://keploy.io/blog/community/top-7-test-automation-tools-boost-your-software-testing-efficiency): Automatically generate test cases from real user interactions.

 * **Data Mocking**: Record and replay API calls without modifying your code.

-* **CI/CD Integration**: Seamlessly integrate with your development pipeline for continuous testing.
+* [**CI/CD Integration**:](https://keploy.io/blog/community/how-cicd-is-changing-the-future-of-software-development) Seamlessly integrate with your development pipeline for continuous testing.

+Keploy also assists developers in making the shift left since they can not only test faster and more reliably but also obtain the ability to perform testing without writing manual test scripts.
+Keploy also allows zero penetration into the current workflows to create robust, production-ready, and scalable APIs.

 ## **Conclusion**